dead-body-16/IP-Tracer/README.md

 # IP-Tracer-Pro
-A professional IP information gathering tool for Termux and Linux.
+IP-Tracer-Pro is a professional and lightweight Python-based tool designed for fetching geographical and network information of any public IP address.
+Optimized specifically for Termux and Linux environments, this tool is ideal for OSINT (Open Source Intelligence) and network analysis.

 ## Installation
 ```bash